Privacy Policy

 • Operating system of the user

 Your IP address is 100% anonymized in the server log files and replaced by 127.0.0.1.
 Strong!
 This data is not merged with other data sources.
 The purpose of this collection is the provision and correct display of my website in your browser.
-Furthermore, this data is used to optimize and ensure the security of the systems.
+In addition, this data is used to optimize and secure the systems.
 An evaluation of this data (marketing etc.) does not take place.
 The legal basis for the processing is my legitimate interest (Art.
 6 para.
-1 lit. f GDPR) to provide you with an optimized website and to enable communication between my server system and your terminal device.
+1 lit. f GDPR) in providing you with an optimized website and enabling communication between my server system and your end device.

 3.3 E-mail contact

-When contacting me via e-mail, all resulting personal data (name, e-mail address, etc.) will be stored and processed for the purpose of processing.
+When you contact me by e-mail, the personal data collected (name, e-mail address, etc.) will be stored and processed for the purpose of processing your request.

-The processing of this data is based on Art.
+This data is processed on the basis of Art.
 6 para.
-1 lit. b GDPR, if your request is related to the performance of a contract or is necessary for the implementation of pre-contractual measures.
+1 lit. b GDPR, if your request is related to the fulfillment of a contract or is necessary for the implementation of pre-contractual measures.
 In all other cases, the processing is based on your consent (Art.
 6 para.
-1 lit. a GDPR) and/or on my legitimate interest of processing (Art.
+1 lit. a GDPR) and/or on my legitimate interest in the processing (Art.
 6 para.
 1 lit. f GDPR).

-I delete the requests if they are no longer necessary.
-I review the necessity all at the end of the year – so once a year.
+I delete the requests when they are no longer necessary.
+I review the necessity at the end of each year – i.e. once a year.
 In the case of legal archiving obligations, the deletion takes place after their expiry.
-Retention obligation under commercial law 10 years.
-Tax law retention obligations 6 years.
+Commercial law retention obligation 10 years.
+Tax retention obligations 6 years.

-I do not use any analysis tools on this website.
+I do not use any analysis tools on this site.

-Within the framework of the European Data Protection Regulation, you have the right at any time to free information about your stored personal data, its origin and recipient and the purpose of data processing and, if applicable, a right to correction, blocking or deletion of this data.
-The GDPR regulates rights as follows:
+Under the European General Data Protection Regulation, you have the right to free information about your stored personal data, its origin and recipients and the purpose of data processing and, if applicable, a right to rectification, blocking or erasure of this data at any time.

 You have the right to request confirmation as to whether personal data is being processed.
 If this is the case, you have the right to the following information:

-• the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular in the case of recipients in third countries or international organizations;
+• the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organizations

-• the existence of a right to obtain the rectification or erasure of personal data concerning him or her, or to obtain the restriction of processing by the controller, or a right to object to such processing;
+• the existence of the right to request from the controller rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing

-if the personal data are not collected from the data subject, any available information on the origin of the data;
+• where the personal data are not collected from the data subject, any available information as to their source

 4.2 Right to rectification (Art.
 16 GDPR)

-You – as the data subject – have the right to demand that I correct any inaccurate personal data without delay.
-Taking into account the purposes of the processing, you have the right to request the completion of incomplete personal data – also by means of a supplementary declaration.
+You – as the data subject – have the right to obtain from me the rectification of inaccurate personal data without undue delay.
+Taking into account the purposes of the processing, you have the right to request the completion of incomplete personal data, including by means of a supplementary statement.

 4.3 Right to erasure (Art.
 17 GDPR)